 By the end of July, studios will release more independent type films.
 August has always been the month for leftovers.
 Where Hollywood takes a little break.
 They put out some good movies, but none that particularly stands out - unless it’s 2014’s Guardians Of The Galaxy.
 ‘Popstar’ would’ve been successful had it been released in August.
 We’re not stating that if the movie were to have been released that month then financially it could’ve had a significant outcome, but it’s guaranteed that it would’ve made back its budget.

-Ever since the MPAA (now MPA) created a new rating system with the R-rating, any feature that got branded the label was to receive less audience members to that movie.
+Ever since the MPAA (now MPA) created a new rating system with the R-rating, any feature that got branded with the label was to receive less audience members attending that movie.
 As we all know, Rated R means that anyone under 17 is not permitted unless accompanied by a parent or guardian.
-Most R-rated movies gross less money than a PG/ PG-13 rated films.
-In 2016, the only R-rated movie that grossed a ton of money and topped the box office was Deadpool.
-However, Deadpool is a Marvel comic book character.
+Most R-rated movies gross less money than PG/ PG-13 rated films.
+In 2016, the only R-rated movie that grossed a ton of money and topped the box office was 'Deadpool'.
+However, 'Deadpool' is a Marvel comic book character.
 Even with comedies, the ones that are to make the most at the box office are suitable for the majority.

 IS 'POPSTAR' REALLY ANY GOOD?